Skip to main content

 Get More Facts & Reports

-• In 2021 there were 3,522 people killed and an estimated additional 362,415 people injured in motor vehicle traffic crashes involving distracted drivers.
-This was an increase of 380 fatalities compared to 2020.
+• In 2022 there were 3,308 people killed and an estimated additional 289,310 people injured in traffic crashes involving distracted drivers.

-• Five percent of all drivers involved in fatal traffic crashes in 2021 were reported as distracted at the time of the crashes.
-Seven percent of drivers 15 to 20 years old involved in fatal crashes were reported as distracted.
-This age group has the largest proportion of drivers who were distracted at the time of the fatal crashes.
+• Five percent of all drivers involved in fatal traffic crashes in 2022 were reported as distracted at the time of the crashes.
+Six percent of drivers 15 to 20 years old, 21 to 24 years old, 25 to 34 years old, and 75+ years old involved in fatal crashes were reported as distracted.
+Each of these age groups have the larger proportions of drivers who were distracted at the time of the fatal crashes.

 Graphics